 Several major shipping ports on the Black Sea need to go through the Bosphorus Strait to get to the global waterways.
-The Danube River, which flows to the Black Sea, is also a vital trade artery for Balkan countries.
+The Danube River flows to the Black Sea and is also a vital trade artery for Balkan countries.

 The major shipping ports on the Black Sea that would need to go through the Bosphorus Straight include:

 These port cities would need to send their ship through the Bosphorus Strait.
 This makes both Istanbul and this strait significant waterway.